 top of page

-ARTIFICIAL REEF
+REEF HABITATS

 To mitigate the impacts of beach sand nourishment to the nearshore reefs along Brevard County's coastline, a series of artificial reefs where installed to provide an secondary habitat for juvenile green turtles (Chelonia mydas) and other marine species in the event of sand burial of the nearshore reefs.
 Our Acoustic Telemetry Study data tracking the underwater movements of these juvenile green turtles indicated this species was utilizing the artificial reef for shelter and foraging, moving between the nearshore reef and artificial reef with some spending months on one artificial reef.